 Yes, rebuilding an engine can cost less than replacing it.

 When a technician rebuilds an engine, they take it apart and replace parts damaged, worn, or out of spec.
 They then reassemble the engine and test it.
 This is, of course, assuming the original engine is rebuildable: There is no excessive wear or severe damage.
 You may realize 20% to 50% (or more) in savings by rebuilding an engine versus replacing it.

-However with traditional techniques, remanufacturing engines can be cost-prohibitive for many companies.
+However, with traditional techniques, remanufacturing engines can be cost-prohibitive for many companies.
 The complexity and cost of remanufacturing can limit options for small operations.
-Additive manufacturing and remanufacturing have opened the doors to longer life-span of engines where before the doors were firmly closed.
+Additive manufacturing and remanufacturing have opened the doors to a longer life-span of engines where before the doors were firmly closed.

 Engine Remanufacturing Benefits the Environment, Too